aniruddha-seal/AA-Artificial-Lipid-BIlayer-Tutorial/README.md

   publisher={Cold Spring Harbor Laboratory}
 }
 ```

+**Please note** that the purpose of this tutorial is instructional and is not an endorsement
+or suggestion that you use these specific parameters/procedure for your simulation.

 If you have suggestions for improving this tutorial, if you notice a mistake, or if anything is otherwise unclear, please feel free to [email me](mailto:aniruddha.seal@niser.ac.in).
 Please note: this is not an invitation to email me for CHARMM-GUI, GROMACS or Membrane Biophysics problems.
 I do not advertise myself as a private tutor or personal help service.